ljason18/Code-Runner/README.md

 To start debugging, start the container with ```docker compose -f compose.debug.yaml up --build```.

 Then open a new terminal tab.
 And open up a shell inside the container with ```docker exec -it <containerID> /bin/bash```
-- Replace <containerID> with the containerID of the the server container
+- Replace containerID with the containerID of the the debug container

 #### Permission denied
 ```